Current medical science, in both human and veterinary fields, recognizes chronic inflammation as a key component in all disease.

 Of course, most dogs eat processed foods, drink tap water, and are routinely treated with insecticides to control parasites.
 They’re also exposed to fairly high levels of pesticides in the grass and the environment.
 The fact is, as technology and society progress, both pets and people are being exposed to more and more environmental and food based toxins leading to cellular damage.
 This helps to explain why cancers and degenerative diseases in animals and humans alike are becoming more common.

 The consistent heavy burden of free radicals creates an imbalance.
-With too many free radicals (or too few antioxidants), the result is destruction of cell membranes and DNA.
-This leads to tissue and organ damage and a wide variety of chronic diseases.
+With too many free radicals (or too few antioxidants), the result is

 Breaking Free Of Free Radicals